 Putting on your bra correctly is just as important as finding the right size and style.
-If you’re not getting into your bra properly, you might be choosing the wrong size, and you’ll never experience the ultimate lift and support, and most importantly, the comfort a bra should provide.
+If you’re not getting into your bra properly, you might be choosing the wrong size.
+We’ve created this bra fitting guide so you can get the most out of your bras, because the wrong size means you’ll never experience the ultimate lift and support, and most importantly, the comfort a bra should provide.

-Follow our Swoop & Scoop top tips below, and head over to Freya’s Instagram to see our Freya influencers in action...
+Follow our Swoop & Scoop bra fitting tips below, or head over to Freya’s Instagram to see our Freya influencers in action...

 1. Lean forward from the waist, allowing the breasts to drop into the cups…